GoogleChromeLabs/psi/README.md

 Note: By default we recommend using the `nokey` option to test-drive PageSpeed Insights.
 This doesn't require any extra work on your part nor an API key.

-For a production-level build process, registering for an API key is recommented from the [Google Developer Console](https://developers.google.com/speed/docs/insights/v1/getting_started#auth) in order to use this module.
+When using this module for a production-level build process, registering for an API key from the [Google Developer Console](https://developers.google.com/speed/docs/insights/v1/getting_started#auth) is recommended.

 ```js
 var psi = require('psi');